manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/connectivity/webhdfs-java-client/README.md

 The App.java has hardcoded values in it mentioned in the sections below.
 Those should be pointed to the right values.

-Before running this application, the kinit which somes with the JRE needs to be run to get a kerberos token.
+On Windows, before running this application, kinit needs to be run to get a kerberos token. `kinit` is shipped with the JRE for Windows Java distributions.

 `<JRE_INSTALL_ROOT>\bin\kinit.exe <user>@<REALM>`